samsuh/2025-learnings/README.md

 run `sudo dmidecode -t memory` when memtest is done. memtest86+ has been running for 15 hours and 0 errors, which is good. ill let it go for another day or so, since this is mission-critical hardware.

 11/6 - feeling a cold coming on. i wonder if it's from going out, or if the room just has bad air.
+Went to gym and was noticeably weaker today.
+Also hurt my left knee a little.
+Oops.